Filter groups and filter types

 HEPA filter according to EN 1822;

-Dust filter according to EN ISO 16890
+dust filter according to EN ISO 16890

 Special features:

-The filter cells can be cleaned, which means that
+The filter cells can be cleaned, which

 Conclusion